ivandaho/board/README.md

 - **Pedalboard Backdrop** - Choose from a list of common pedalboard dimensions to visualize how your pedals will fit on those pedalboards, or specify your own dimensions and characteristics for a pedalboard to be rendered underneath your pedals.

-- **Easy Signal Chain Ordering** - Drag and drop your pedals into your desired order, or drag one specific pedal onto the other for specific ordering.
+- **Easy Signal Chain Ordering** - Drag and drop a list of your pedals into your desired order.

 - **Import and Export** - Save, load and share your layout with other people.